-Cement = 1

-Powder = 0.5

-C.A = 4.5

-Mix Ratio o = 1: 0.5: 4.5
+Cement = 1 Powder = 1.5 C.A = 3.5 Mix Ratio = 1: 0.5: 4.5 W/C = 0.35

-W/C = 0.36

 IV.
-PROPERTIES OF PERVIOUS CONCRETE
+PROPERTIES OF POROUS CONCRETE

-The pervious concrete mixture is stiff compared to traditional concrete.
+The pervious concrete mixture is compared to traditional concrete.
 Slumps, when measured, are generally less than (20 mm), although slumps as high as (50 mm) have been used.
 However, slump of pervious concrete has no correlation with its workability and hence should not be specified as an acceptance criteria.
 When placed and compacted, the aggregates are tightly adhered to one another and exhibit the characteristic open matrix that looks like popcorn.
-In-place densities on the order of 100 lb/ft3 to 125 lb/ft3 (1600 kg/m3 to 2000 kg/m3) are common.
-Pervious concrete mixtures can develop compressive strengths in the range of 500 psi to 4000 psi (3.5MPa to 28MPa), which is suitable for a wide range of applications.
-Typical values are about 2500 psi (17MPa).
-The infiltration rate (permeability) of pervious concrete will vary with aggregate size and density of the mixture, but will fall into the range of 2 to 18 gallons per minute per square foot (80 to 720 liters per minute per square meter).
+In-place densities on the order of 1600 kg/m3 to 2000 kg/m3 are common.
+Pervious concrete mixtures can develop compressive strengths in the range of 3.5MPa to 28MPa, which is suitable for a wide range of applications.
+Typical values are about 17MPa.The permeability of pervious concrete will vary with aggregate size and density of the mixture, but will fall into the range of 3 to 19 gallons per minute per square foot.

-A moderate porosity pervious concrete pavement system will typically have a permeability of 3.5 gallons per minute per square foot (143 liters per minute per square meter).
-Converting the units to in./hr. yields 336in./hr.
+A porosity of pervious concrete pavement system will typically have a permeability of 4 gallons per minute per square foot.
+Converting the units to in. /hr. yields 336 in. /hr.
 (8534 mm/hr.).
 Perhaps nowhere in the world would one see such a heavy rainfall.
-In contrast the steady state infiltration rate of soil ranges from 1 in./hr.
-(25 mm/hr.) and 0.01 in./hr. (.25 mm/hr).
+In contrast the steady state infiltration rate of soil ranges from 1 in. /hr.
+(25 mm/hr.) and 0.01 in. /hr. (.25 mm/hr).
 This clearly suggests that unless the pervious concrete is severely clogged up due to possibly poor maintenance it is unlikely that the permeability of pervious concrete is the controlling factor in estimating runoff (if any) from a pervious concrete pavement.
-For a given rainfall intensity the amount of runoff from a pervious concrete pavement system is controlled by the soil infiltration rate and the amount of water storage available in the pervious concrete and aggregate base (if any) under the pervious concrete.
+For a given rainfall intensity the amount of runoff from a pervious concrete pavement system is controlled by the soil infiltration rate and the amount of water storage available in the pervious concrete.

 Generally for a given mixture proportion strength and permeability of pervious concrete are a function of the concrete density.
 Greater the amount of consolidation higher the strength, and lower the permeability.
 Since it is not possible to duplicate the in-place consolidation levels in a pervious concrete pavement one has to be cautious in interpreting the properties of pervious concrete specimens prepared in the laboratory.
 Such specimens may be adequate for quality assurance namely to ensure that the supplied concrete meets specifications.
 Core testing is recommended for knowing the in-place properties of the pervious concrete pavement.
 The relationship between the w/cm and compressive strength of conventional concrete is not significant.
-A high w/cmcan result in the paste flowing from the aggregate and filling the void structure.
+A high w/cm can result in the paste flowing from the aggregate and filling the void structure.
 A low w/cm can result in reduced adhesion between aggregate particles and placement problems.
-Flexural strength in pervious concretes generally ranges between about 150 psi (1MPa) and 550 psi (3.8 MPa).
+Flexural strength in pervious concretes generally range 1MPa to 3.8 MPa.

-V. MECHANICAL PROPERTIES OF SCC
+V. MECHANICAL PROPERTIES OF POROUS CONCRETE